Branches of Wing Chun: History

-This branch was taught by Leung Jan when he retired back to his native village of Gu Lao in Heshan County, Guangdong province and is typically referred to by the village name to distinguish it from the doctor's Foshan teachings.
-Leung Jan grows weary of inactivity while in retirement and chooses to teach a small group of students in a new variation of Wing Chun that focuses on short drills.
+This branch was taught by Leung Jan when he retired back to his native village of Gu Lao in Heshan County, Guangdong province, and is typically referred to by the village name to distinguish it from the doctor's Foshan teachings.
+Leung Jan grew weary of inactivity while in retirement and chose to teach a small group of students in a new variation of Wing Chun that focuses on short drills.

-To learn a single form from now elderly Leung Jan, the villagers needed to pay a significant amount of money to even learn a single form.
-Tam Yeung was one of the Leung Jan's students who would learn this system in entirety.
+To learn a single form from now-elderly Leung Jan, the villagers needed to pay a significant amount of money.
+Tam Yeung was one of Leung Jan's students who would learn this system in entirety.